kotakrishna/Uboric-clone/README.md

 1. Font awesome
 2. Animate.css

-Uboric is an e-commerce platform where user can find different kind of utility products from various categories.
-User can add as many as products cart and place the order.
+Uboric is an e-commerce platform where users can find different kinds of utility products from various categories.
+Users can add as many as products cart and place the order.

 # Team Mahananda- Kota Sai krishna, Ashish Kumar saini, Jayesh, Deepak Makkar.